Course Enquiries - UK

 Our Student Enterprise team can also help you start your own business and develop valuable entrepreneurial skills.

 You’ll spend 50% of your time in clinical practice in leading NHS Trusts, community placements, independent sector and voluntary sector organisations.

-If you are based at our Southwark campus you might undertake placements at Guy's Hospital, St Thomas' Hospital, University College London Hospital, Newham University Hospital and Whipps Cross University Hospital.
-At Havering campus, placements include Newham University Hospital, Whipps Cross University Hospital, King George Hospital and Queen's Hospital.
+If you are based at our Southwark campus you might undertake placements at Guy's Hospital, St Thomas' Hospital, University College, Royal London Hospital, Barts Hospital Newham University Hospital and Whipps Cross University Hospital, Croydon University Hospital, Kings College Hospital, Kingston Hospital, Frimley Park Hospital and/or the Whittington Hospital.
+At Havering campus, placements include Newham University Hospital, Whipps Cross University Hospital, King George Hospital and/or Queen's Hospital.

 Your placements are your opportunity to put theory into practice by working with a range of health professionals in clinical situations to develop the skills, knowledge and experience required to become a competent nurse.

-You’ll undertake three six week placements; one in a ward, one department based or out of hospital, and one further hospital-based ward or department.
-In these settings, you’ll have 37.5 hours of practice learning per week.
+You’ll undertake two six week placements in the adult nursing environment and one, possibly in a second nursing environment, which lasts four weeks.
+In these settings, you’ll have thirty hours of practice learning per week.
 In addition, you’ll have access to our virtual learning environment.
 You'll receive Preparation for Practice prior to each practice learning opportunity and will meet with your personal tutor following each experience to reflect on your practice, review your practice learning and assessment portfolio and begin to plan your learning outcomes for the next practice experience.
 Assessment of practice is by completion of the Practice Assessment Document (Pan London).

-Whilst in the clinical placement we will ensure you receive continuous support and guidance from a dedicated mentor and practice learning teams made up of lecturers and practitioners.
+Whilst in the clinical placement we will ensure you receive continuous support and guidance from a dedicated supervisor and practice learning teams made up of lecturers and practitioners.

 Find out more about placements - read our nursing case studies.